kuklachert/technical-interview2/explanations.md

 Space complexity:
 * Apart from the input variables, the following additional space is used:
-  - A counter variable is used in the *for* loop.
+  - An integer counter variable is used in the for loop.
-  - An additional string variable with the length of t is passed over to the helper function q1_checkAnagram.
+  - An additional string variable with the same length as t is passed over to the helper function q1_checkAnagram.
   - In the helper function q1_removeCharFromString, an integer variable is used to store the index of the char to be removed.
 * The overall space complexity must therefore be **O (n)**.